pmndrs/react-spring/readme.md

 Demo: https://codesandbox.io/embed/oln44nx8xq

-Proof of concept, for now.
-Trying to bridge react-motion and animated.
-React-motion is great, but doesn't interpolate well, non-binary (as in shifting from one state to another instead of toggling between 0 and 1) [get very hard to do](https://github.com/chenglou/react-motion/issues/526) as it can't deal with colors, gradients, paths, etc. Animated is awesome and it can interpolate everything, but the downside is manually having to manage animation-handles, doing the stopping/cleaning chores.
+React-spring is a wrapper around a cooked down fork of [Facebooks animated](http://animatedjs.github.io/interactive-docs/).
+It is trying to bridge react-motion and animated in fact.
+React-motion is great but doesn't interpolate well, shifting from one state to another is [hard](https://github.com/chenglou/react-motion/issues/526) as it can't deal with colors, gradients, paths, etc. Animated does that well, but the downside is manually having to manage animation-handles, doing stopping/cleaning chores.

-So, this lib has more or less the same api as react-motion (Spring -> Motion, from -> defaultStyles, to -> styles) while you can feed it everything animated can take in (which is used underneath).
+This lib has a similar api as react-motion (Spring -> Motion, from -> defaultStyles, to -> styles) while you can feed it everything animated can take in.

 ```jsx
 import { Spring } from 'react-spring'